 Blow out the diaphragm seat (4), diaphragm cover (6), and the housing inside with compressed air.

 Reassembly of the ECO-DRAIN:

-It is recommended that parts subject to wear, such as the diaphragm, valve piston and O rings are renewed for reasons of safety and reliability.
+It is recommended that parts subject to wear, such as the diaphragm, valve piston and O rings be replaced annually for reasons of safety and reliability.